 The Citadel Campus Location and Design

 The Citadel Campus is situated in a low-risk area for natural disasters.
 Wind is one of the few natural elements that poses a risk to the world’s largest data center.
-Indeed, this is because the facility finds its home in the Nevada desert.
+This is because the facility finds its home in the Nevada desert.
 Notably, the company deals with this threat through its redundant data center roofing system, known as the Switch SHIELD.

 Switch SHIELD is a patented system consisting of an inner roof and outer roof, with 9-feet separation between the two.
 Both roofs are solid steel, unpenetrated, watertight, airtight, and able to withstand winds up to 200 miles per hour.
 If damage occurs to the outer roof, the inner roof still protects the IT equipment of Switch’s customers.